 Besides that, the motherboard offers 8 channel 7.1 audio, RAM support of upto 128 GB, a heavy duty construction with, and 2 x M.2 slot for SSD drives.

 While this is expensive than an average gaming motherboard, for SLI setup, this among the cheapest there is and for that reason we have selected this as the best motherboard for SLI setup at a budget.

-A premium grade LGA1151 motherboard with Z390 chipset and mATX form factor.
+A premium grade LGA1200 motherboard with the latest Z490 chipset and mATX form factor.
 It is suitable for compact gaming builds.
-Comes with built in WiFi.
+Comes with built in WiFi 6.